rajeevr27/Springcreek-Office-Park/README.md

 ## Project Overview

-A website to showcase the Springcreek Office Park building in Lake Oswego, Oregon.
+A website conceptualized to showcase the Springcreek Office Park building in Lake Oswego, Oregon.

-Built around the Flexbox layout to provide a more efficient way to layout, align, and distribute screen elements.
+Designed around the Flexible Box Module or simply Flexbox.
+It provides a more efficient way to layout, align, and distribute screen elements.
 It can be viewed not only in a Desktop viewport but also Tablet and Smart Phone viewports as well.

 ## Screenshots